caraya/vtt-demos/video_captioning.md

 **Note: if no cue settings are set, the positioning default to the middle, at the bottom of the frame.**

+##### Cue positioning

+> Name: position

+> Value [0-100]%

+> What is used for:
+> Percentage value indicating the horizontal alignment relative to the edge of the frame where the text begins (e.g. the left edge in English)
+> The value is dependent on the alignment of the cue:
+> * For left aligned or start aligned cues: 0%.
+> * For middle aligned cues: 50%.
+> * For right aligned or end aligned cues: 100%.

+> Example

+> Note: Since the default value of the text track cue text alignment is middle, if there is no text track cue text alignment setting for a cue, the text track cue text position defaults to 50%.

+> Note: Even for horizontal cues with right-to-left paragraph direction text, the cue box is positioned from the left edge of the video frame.
+This allows defining a rendering space template which can be filled with either left-to-right or right-to-left paragraph direction text.
+If you define such a cue box template with start or end aligned text, make sure to control its size unless you want text to flip from one side of the video frame to the other.

-#### Cue Payload Tags
+#### Cue Payload Tags  <a name="payload"></a>

 These are additional tracks that will allow you to customize the appearance of your tracks. ** You cannot use payload tags with chapter tracks**

 ##### Timestamp Tags (Karaoke Style and Paint On Caption Text)

 Using timestamp tags can build Karaoke Style tracks.
-You build the track by inserting the correct time stamp where you want the highlighted text to change, subject to the following restrictions:
+You build the track by inserting the correct time stamp where you want the text to change, subject to the following restrictions:

 * The timestamp must be greater that the cue's start timestamp, greater than any previous timestamp in the cue payload, and less than the cue's end timestamp.